πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 • X-only

-• Owned by a platform that keeps changing rules
+• Owned by a platform that keeps changing rules and pricing with no warning

-Verdict: Not free.
-If you're a heavy X user already paying for Premium, it's useful.
-If not, don't sign up for X Premium just to get TweetDeck back.
+Verdict: Not free, and now genuinely expensive.
+If you're a heavy X user already paying for Premium+, it's useful.
+If you were paying Premium at $8/mo specifically for X Pro, you've been priced out.
+Don't sign up for Premium+ just to get TweetDeck back β€” use a third-party scheduler instead.

-8. Planable — 50 free posts for life
+8. Planable β€” 50 free posts for life#

 Free plan type: Freemium (forever-free, lifetime post cap) Free posts allowed: 50 total (lifetime, not monthly) Platforms: Multiple supported AI captions on free?
 Limited

 Planable's free plan is unusual: you get 50 posts across the lifetime of the account, not per month.
 Once you've used them, you pay or stop.
-This makes it weirdly perfect for evaluating whether approval workflows, content calendars, and team collaboration are worth it for your team — and useless for ongoing posting.
+This makes it weirdly perfect for evaluating whether approval workflows, content calendars, and team collaboration are worth it for your team β€” and useless for ongoing posting.
+One quirk in 2026: the 50-post limit is record-based, so deleting posts doesn't free up the count.

 It's genuinely the best tool on this list for teams who want to test content approval workflows before committing to a paid plan.
 For solo posting?
 Buffer or Publer are better.